rafzul/de-zoomcamp-pg/README.md

-This is my repository for my progress on DataTalksClub's self-paced Data Engineering Zoomcamp. https://www.youtube.com/watch?v=bkJZDmreIpA&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb I'm doing this materials in hopes of refreshing materials on general Data Engineering pipeline building.
+This is repository for my progress on DataTalksClub's self-paced Data Engineering Zoomcamp. https://www.youtube.com/watch?v=bkJZDmreIpA&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb I'm doing this materials in hopes of refreshing knowledge on general Data Engineering pipeline building.

 Course is divided into 8 Weeks.
 I'm on my way on Week 5, though some sections have been skipped for my own focus.